 26. It is recommended that a uniform language be used to describe a scenario to ensure that the information included is consistent and minimizes the possibility of confusion in its interpretation.

-27. In addition, it should be noted that some researchers have established a structured approach for categorizing and describing scenarios by different levels of abstraction according to three categories: functional, logical, and concrete scenarios.
+27. It is recommended that the following structured approach for categorizing and describing scenarios by different levels of abstraction according to three categories: functional, logical, and concrete scenarios is used.
 See Figure 1 below.

 (a) Functional Scenario: Scenarios with the highest level of abstraction, outlining the core concept of the scenario, such as a basic description of the ego vehicle’s actions; the interactions of the ego vehicle with other road users and objects; roadway geometry; and other elements that compose the scenario (e.g. environmental conditions etc.).
 This approach uses accessible language to describe the situation and its corresponding elements.

 (b) Logical Scenario: Building off the elements identified within the functional scenario, developers generate a logical scenario by selecting value ranges or probability distributions for each element within a scenario (e.g., the possible width of a lane in meters).
-The logical scenario description covers all elements and technical requirements necessary to implement a system that solves these scenarios.